zephyrproject-rtos/zephyr/doc/subsystems/shell.rst

 .. note::

-        Even if a default module was set in code level, it can be overwritten by “set_module” shell command.
+   Even if a default module was set in code level, it can be overwritten by "select" shell command.

 You can use  :c:func:`shell_register_default_module` in the following cases: